 • Frequent heartburn

-• Difficulty swallowing or a feeling that food is trapped in the chest
+• Difficulty swallowing or a feeling of trapped food in the chest

 • Bloody stools (tarry black or red)